TheOdinProject/curriculum/foundations/installations/installation_overview.md

 - Google, Google, Google.
 - Never be afraid to ask for help in the [TOP Discord server](https://discord.gg/theodinproject)!

-For Chromebook users, your OS choice has effectively been made for you.
-However, on [ChromeOS Systems supporting "Linux on ChromeOS"](https://www.chromium.org/chromium-os/chrome-os-systems-supporting-linux), there are instructions in the next lesson on how to set this up on your device.

 ### OS options

 <div class="lesson-note" markdown="1">